Zeyu-Li/speedy_jwplayer/README.md

 I use this to watch [South Park](https://www.much.com/shows/south-park/) on 2x speed

-Of course, you can change the speed to a few presets
+Of course, you can change the speed to a few presets (default is 2 times speed).
+After changing speeds, you must reload/refresh the page

 ## How to Use